 Assembly is pretty simple, but don’t skimp on whipping the cream cheese.
 If you add all the ingredients at once, you’ll get a lumpy spread that is too loose.

-- Make sure your cream cheese is well softened.
+- Soften cream cheese.
+Make sure your cream cheese is well softened.
 Cutting it into smaller pieces or chucks can speed up the process.

-- Beat cream cheese well, until light, fluffy and smooth.
+- Beat until fluffy.
+With a hand mixer, beat cream cheese well, until light, fluffy and smooth.

-- Add pumpkin, beating well again until fully incorporated, this might take 3-4 minutes.
+- Beat in pumpkin.
+Add pumpkin, beating well again until fully incorporated, this might take 3-4 minutes.

-- Add honey, spices and vanilla.
+- Remaining ingredients.
+Add honey, spices and vanilla.
 Blend again.

-- Place back into the fridge until ready to use and harden a little.
+- Chill.
+Place back into the fridge until ready to use and harden a little.

 Anything you’d spread regular cream cheese on, or bake with, can be substituted for pumpkin cream cheese.
 This means anything from: